Love Is in the Air (song): 1992 (Ballroom mix)

-"Love Is in the Air (Ballroom mix)" was released in August 1992 as the lead single from the Golden Globe-nominated film Strictly Ballroom soundtrack (1992).
-It peaked at number nine in Denmark and number 49 in the UK.
+"Love Is in the Air (Ballroom mix)" was released in July 1992 by Albert Productions as the lead single from the Golden Globe-nominated film Strictly Ballroom soundtrack (1992).
+It was produced by David Hirschfelder and peaked at number nine in Denmark and number 49 in the UK.
 Outside Europe, it reached number two in New Zealand and number three in Australia.
 A new music video was shot to accompany the song featuring footage from the movie.

 Critical reception

-Larry Flick from Billboard stated that Young "updates his '70s classic for the soundtrack to "Strictly Ballroom" with a festive '90s-minded dance beat."
+Larry Flick from Billboard magazine stated that Young "updates his '70s classic for the soundtrack to Strictly Ballroom with a festive '90s-minded dance beat."
 British magazine Music Week gave the 1992 remix three out of five in their review of the song.